awsdocs/aws-kms-developer-guide/doc_source/fix-keystore.md

 However, your attempts to use a custom key store CMK for cryptographic operations might fail even when its key state is `Enabled` and the connection status of the custom key store is `Connected`\.
 This might be caused by any of the following conditions\.
 + The key material for the CMK might have been deleted from the associated AWS CloudHSM cluster\.
 To investigate, [find the key handle](view-cmk-keystore.md) of the key material for a CMK and, if necessary, try to [recover the key material](#fix-keystore-recover-backing-key)\.
 + All HSMs were deleted from the AWS CloudHSM cluster that is associated with the custom key store\.
 To use a CMK in a custom key store in a cryptographic operation, its AWS CloudHSM cluster must contain at least one active HSM\.
 To verify the number and state of HSMs in an AWS CloudHSM cluster, [use the AWS CloudHSM console](https://docs.aws.amazon.com/cloudhsm/latest/userguide/add-remove-hsm.html) or the [DescribeClusters](https://docs.aws.amazon.com/cloudhsm/latest/APIReference/API_DescribeClusters.html) operation\.
 To add an HSM to the cluster, use the AWS CloudHSM console or the [CreateHsm](https://docs.aws.amazon.com/cloudhsm/latest/APIReference/API_CreateHsm.html) operation\.
 + The AWS CloudHSM cluster associated with the custom key store was deleted\.
 To fix the problem, [create a cluster from a backup](https://docs.aws.amazon.com/cloudhsm/latest/userguide/create-cluster-from-backup.html) that is related to the original cluster, such as a backup of the original cluster, or a backup that was used to create the original cluster\.
 Then, [edit the cluster ID](update-keystore.md) in the custom key store settings\.
-For instructions, see [How to Recover Deleted Key Material for a CMK](#fix-keystore-recover-backing-key)\.
+For instructions, see [How to recover deleted key material for a CMK](#fix-keystore-recover-backing-key)\.

-## How to Fix a Connection Failure<a name="fix-keystore-failed"></a>
+## How to fix a connection failure<a name="fix-keystore-failed"></a>

 If you try to [connect a custom key store](disconnect-keystore.md) to its AWS CloudHSM cluster, but the operation fails, the connection status of the custom key store changes to `FAILED`\.
 To find the status of a custom key store, view the **Status** column of the custom key store in the AWS Management Console or the `ConnectionState` element the [DescribeCustomKeyStores](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeCustomKeyStores.html) response\.